ros2/rmw_fastrtps/README.md

 With `rmw_fastrtps`, it is possible to fully configure Fast DDS using an XML file as described in [Fast DDS documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html).
 When configuring the middleware using XML files, there are certain points that have to be taken into account:

-1. QoS set by `rclcpp`/`rclpy` are always honored.
+1. ROS 2 QoS contained in [`rmw_qos_profile_t`](http://docs.ros2.org/latest/api/rmw/structrmw__qos__profile__t.html) are always honored, unless set to `*_SYSTEM_DEFAULT`.
+In that case, XML values, or Fast DDS default values in the absences of XML ones, are applied.
-This means that setting any of them in the XML files has no effect, since they do not override what was used to create the publisher, subscription, service, or client.
+Setting any QoS in `rmw_qos_profile_t` to something other than `*_SYSTEM_DEFAULT` entails that specifying it via XML files has no effect, since they do not override what was used to create the publisher, subscription, service, or client.
 1. In order to modify the history memory policy or publication mode using XML files, environment variable `RMW_FASTRTPS_USE_QOS_FROM_XML` must be set to 1 (it is set to 0 by default).
 This tells `rmw_fastrtps` that it should override both the history memory policy and the publication mode using the XML.
 Bear in mind that setting this environment variable but not setting either of these policies in the XML results in Fast DDS' defaults configurations being used.